 Three Choirs Concert in March 2015

 The Combined Choirs from St. Paul’s, St. Stephen’s and St. James’s will sing Evensong in March 2015 at St. Paul’s.
 With more than 100 of some of our city’s best voices gathered, this will be a beautiful service.
 We hope you will plan to attend.

 Homegrown Concert celebrates St. James’s Talent and collects food for the Central Virginia Foodbank

-A celebration of St. James’s own musical talent, Homegrown, a concert held on Saturday, June 23, in the Michaux House, drew a great crowd of fans who danced and enjoyed performances by St. James’s gifted artists including Russell Lawson, Massie Valentine, Bill Roper, Matt Lisk, Elizabeth Whitmire, and Steven Ralph.
+A celebration of St. James’s own musical talent, Homegrown, a concert held typically alternating years in June in the Michaux House, draws a great crowd of fans who danced and enjoyed performances by St. James’s gifted artists including Antonia Fisher-Duke Vassar, Liz Nance, Sam Zimmer, Russell Lawson, Massie Valentine, Bill Roper, Matt Lisk, Elizabeth Whitmire, and Steven Ralph.